Our History

 Shiloh Baptist Church was organized on July 17, 1899, in the home of Brother and Sister Richard and Eliza Jones at 124 Winyah Avenue, New Rochelle, New York.
 Eliza and Richard Jones were former slaves who traveled by freight boat from North Carolina to New Rochelle after the Emancipation Proclamation and settled in New Rochelle with their three young sons.
 In addition to the Joneses, the following people were present at the organizational meeting of the church: Rev. J.A.
-Sumler, became the first pastor, Rev. Robert Burk who also pastured for a few months and William A Bagley, acting as clerk.
+Sumler, became the first pastor, Rev. Robert Burk also pastured for a few months and William A Bagley served as acting church clerk.
 This was the beginning of the new church.

 Rev. Dr. William Henry Slater

 On July 12, 1900, the Rev. Dr. William Henry Slater came to Shiloh’s first meeting place at 13 Railroad Avenue and offered to preach the sermon that day.
 He was later asked to preach the sermon in the evening as the pastor, Rev. Sumler was absent.
-Rev. Slater was then officially called to serve as pastor of Shiloh on November 3, 1900 and for the next 45 years was pastor of Shiloh.
+Rev. Slater was then officially called to serve as pastor of Shiloh on November 3, 1900.

 As the new pastor of Shiloh Baptist Church, Rev. Slater held the first revival services, an Easter Rally and introduced the members to the New York Clergymen.
 On May 6, 1903, the members purchased a lot on Railroad Avenue.
 In December 1905, Shiloh was incorporated.
 In 1906, the church exchanged the lot on Railroad Avenue for one on Winthrop Avenue.